TouchDesigner/TouchEngine-UE-Samples/README.md

 ## TouchEngine Plugin documentation

-This repository is covering the sample project and examples, for a complete documentation of the TouchEngine, follow this link.
-TODO: Add link.
+This repository is covering the sample project and examples, for a complete documentation of the TouchEngine, follow [this link](https://github.com/mbechard/TouchEngine-UE4/).